Wordsmith.Org

 "What is the Citadel?
 Sir, it is a fortress of duty, a sentinel of responsibility, a bastion of antiquity, a towering bulwark of rigid discipline, instilling within us high ideals, honor, uprightness, loyalty, patriotism, obedience, initiative, leadership, professional knowledge and pride in achievement -- from the school handbook."

-Rick Reilly, What is the Citadel?, Sports Illustrated, Sep 14, 1992.
+Rick Reilly; What is the Citadel?; Sports Illustrated; Sep 14, 1992.

-This week's theme: Words from the names of newspapers.
 Example: The Sentinel (Stoke-on-Trent, UK).

 X-Bonus